 Client: Clean Energy Group

 Clinic Director and Senior Economist Liz Stanton, PhD analyzed electric battery storage cost-effectiveness using the Massachusetts' efficiency program administrators' benefit-cost ratio methodology.
 Benefit-cost ratios are used to determine which energy saving measures are cost effective and must therefore be offered to Massachusetts energy customers.
-Dr. Stanton's updated analysis is forthcoming.
+Dr. Stanton provided an updated analysis in March 2019.
 Researcher Bryndis Woods and Dr. Stanton analyzed the non-energy benefits of electric battery storage; that is, the benefits that accrue directly to participants in storage programs, the electric distribution companies themselves, or to society as a whole.